NEWS

 Journal Name: Journal of Asian Finance, Economics and Business

 Batik has played an important role in Javanese society in Indonesia.
-UNESCO has recognized Indonesian batik and included it in the list of representatives of cultural heritage because of the philosophy of batik in Indonesia and the use of batik in the daily lives of Indonesian people, especially in Javanese people.
-Therefore, the batik industry plays an important role in culturally and economically in Indonesia.
-In a global environment with a complex background, competition has an important role, therefore business organizations need to adapt to respond to competition in order to survive (Flammer, 2014; Meng, Zeng, Xie, & Qi, 2015; Anning-Dorson, 2016). ).
-Business organizations need to make the right strategy and carry out these strategies, especially when there is competition in its business environment (Kaplan & Norton, 2004).
-Based on the theory of industrial organizations, to face competition, companies need to carry out certain strategies (Porter, 1981).
-Establishing relationships with external parties is a strategy in the form of social capital to deal with competition (Ruiz-ortega, Parra-Requena, & García-Villaverde, 2015), namely Corporate Social Responsibility (CSR).
+UNESCO has recognized Indonesian batik and included it in the Representative List of Intangible Cultural Heritage because of the philosophy of batik in Indonesia and its use in the daily lives of Indonesian people, especially in Javanese society.
+Therefore, the batik industry plays an important role culturally and economically in Indonesia.
+In a global environment with a complex background, competition has a crucial role, therefore business organizations need to adapt to respond to competition in order to survive (Flammer, 2014; Meng, Zeng, Xie, & Qi, 2015; Anning-Dorson, 2016).
+Business organizations need to create appropriate strategies and implement those strategies, especially when there is competitive pressure in their business environment (Kaplan & Norton, 2004).
+Based on industrial organization theory, to face competition, companies need to implement certain strategies (Porter, 1981).
+Establishing relationships with external parties is a strategy in the form of social capital to face competition (Ruiz-Ortega, Parra-Requena, & García-Villaverde, 2015), namely Corporate Social Responsibility (CSR).

-CSR is a company's commitment to balance social, environmental and economic practices by applying ethical behavior to achieve the satisfaction of stakeholders (Agyemang & Ansong, 2017; Feng et al., 2017; Garg, 2016; Moir, 2001; Pinto & Allui, 2020;).
-In the modern era, CSR has become a medium of communication with stakeholders both formally and informally and its own concepts are not only focused on the benefits and economic entities but also social (Jain, Vyas, & Roy, 2017; Taghian, D'Souza, & Polsonsky, 2015).
-All sizes and types of companies have the responsibility to implement CSR, but large companies with MSMEs have differences in implementing CSR (Madueño et al., 2016; Orlitzky, Siegel, & Waldman, 2011).
+CSR is a company's commitment to balance social, environmental, and economic practices by implementing ethical behavior to achieve stakeholder satisfaction (Agyemang & Ansong, 2017; Feng et al., 2017; Garg, 2016; Moir, 2001; Pinto & Allui, 2020; ).
+In the modern era, CSR has become a medium of communication with stakeholders both formally and informally and the concept itself focuses not only on economic benefits and entities but also social ones (Jain, Vyas, & Roy, 2017; Taghian, D'Souza, & Polonsky, 2015).
+All sizes and types of companies have a responsibility to implement CSR, but large companies and MSMEs have differences in implementing CSR (Madueño et al., 2016; Orlitzky, Siegel, & Waldman, 2011).

 https://www.koreascience.or.kr/article/JAKO202100569457355.view?orgId=kodisa